 - Cast: Aamir Khan, Saif Ali Khan, Akshaye Khanna, Preity Zinta, Sonali Kulkarni, Dimple Kapadia

 - Director: Farhan Akhtar

-Every once in a while in the history of cinema, it happens that a young film aficionado sets out to actually make a film.
+Every once in awhile in the history of Cinema, it happens that a young film aficionado sets out to make a film.
 He makes his first movie with good feelings, with no great ambition or pretentiousness of any sort, and yet with a great deal of care and intelligence.
-The actors, cinematographer, editor and all the other film people, believing in the young man’s enthusiasm, themselves pour their best into the film.
-And then some kind of magic happens.
-The film turns out to be revolutionary; it defines a generation, both of filmmakers as well as avid film watchers.
-Such movies virtually spawn a new era of films….an age begins, and another one ends.
+The actors, cinematographer, editor, and all the other film people, believing in the young man’s enthusiasm, themselves pour their best into the film.
+And then some magic happens.
+The film turns out to be revolutionary; it defines a generation, both filmmakers as well as avid film watchers.
+Such movies virtually spawn a new era of Cinema an age begins, and another one ends.

 DCH is just such a film; with this, Farhan Akhtar soared into unchartered territory and then somehow never made anything even remotely close.

 This film’s technical standards stunned me when I had first seen it long ago.
 For a Bollywood film, it set the bar so high that even subsequent films never came close.
 Take Ravi K. Chandran’s cinematography: in a word, unbelievable.
 The shots inside the discotheque are unlike anything I’ve ever seen, even in the most eye-boggling of American/European music videos.